Hezbollah condemns Obama's call for terrorist designation

 Obama said the killing of five Israeli tourists in July, which Bulgaria's government blamed on Hezbollah, as well as its weapons stockpile and support for Syrian President Bashar al-Assad, were all grounds to take a stand against the group.

-"Every country that values justice should call Hezbollah what it truly is - a terrorist organisation," he said in Jerusalem on Thursday.
+"Every country that values justice should call Hezbollah what it truly is - a terrorist organization," he said in Jerusalem on Thursday.
 Washington has imposed sanctions on Hezbollah over the terrorism allegations.

 The Islamist militant group said on Friday that Obama's comments, made during a visit to Israel, showed that the United States was only interested in satisfying the Jewish state, and reinforced its own commitment to armed struggle.